hutt/nowplaying/README.md

 ==========

 ##installation
-Upload the directionary "nowplaying" on your webserver running PHP 5 (or higher).
+Upload the directory "nowplaying" on your webserver running PHP 5 (or higher).
 Then edit lastfm.php; it's easy as 1-2-3!

 ##compatibility
 ###Server